warlmare/FRASHER/README.md

 # FRASHER

+## COMING SOON

+This is the official git repository for [_FRASHER_](https://dfrws.org/presentation/frasher-a-framework-for-automated-evaluation-of-similarity-hashing/) - A Framework for Automated Evaluation of Similarity Hashing.
+The complete Framework will be uploaded in the coming weeks after the DFRWS US 2022 Conference.

 This is a rework of FRASH (FRamework to test Algorithms of Similarity Hashing) as it was described in Breitinger et al.
 [_FRASH: A framework to test algorithms of similarity hashing_](https://www.sciencedirect.com/science/article/pii/S1742287613000522).
 The framework allows the targeted manipulation of files and the evaluation of algorithms through these.
 The Framework is implemented in Python 3.9.
 For optimal performance `Ubuntu 21.04` is recommended, however the framework itself and the algorithms `Ssdeep` and `TLSH` are useable under Windows.